Home » Natural Human Diet: A Guide to Species-Specific Foods

 5. Grains, Legumes, Pseudo-grains, Seeds

 Grains (seeds of grasses) and legumes (seeds of leguminous plants) are not suitable foods for humans and are difficult to digest even after cooking.
 Some substances in legumes are so toxic that they are still toxic to humans, even after soaking, boiling, or sprouting.
-They are only suitable foods for highly specialized grain-eaters (granivores), but not for a species that is naturally not adapted to those compounds.
+They are only suitable foods for highly specialized grain-eaters (granivores) but not for a species that is naturally not adapted to those compounds.

 What are grains, legumes botanically?

-Seeds, grains and pseudo-grains contain the embryos (and thus the potential progeny) of the according plant.
+Seeds, grains, and pseudo-grains contain the embryos (and thus the potential progeny) of the according plant.
 The embryos are chemically protected from being eaten by the plant – which means the plant tries to put off animals by producing toxins.

 Symbiosis results in low plant toxicity: Seeds in fruits for frugivores have another function: seeds usually pass the digestive tract unharmed (or even benefit from this process) and thus do not serve nutrition but instead are dispersed via defecation (Corlett, 2017).
 In contrast, grain-eating animals (granivores like birds, rodents, and insects) digest the grains, destroying the plant’s progeny.
 These two different evolutionary relationship types (symbiosis vs. preying) result in low vs. high toxicity because the plant’s protection is through toxic chemicals.